Discover Christmas gifts we know they'll love

 The Drugs Don't Work

-Antibiotics add, on average, twenty years to our lives.
-For over seventy years, since the manufacture of penicillin in 1943, we have survived extraordinary operations and life-threatening infections.
+This is a story that affects us all: our friends, our family and our children.
+Antibiotics add, on average, 20 years to everyone's lives.
+Since the manufacture of penicillin in 1943, for over 70 years we have survived extraordinary operations and life-threatening infections.
 We are so familiar with these wonder drugs that we take them for granted.
-The truth is that we have been abusing them: as patients, as doctors, as travellers, in our food.
+The truth is that we have been abusing them: as patients; as doctors; as travellers; in our food.

-No new class of antibacterial has been discovered for twenty six years and the bugs are fighting back.
-If we do not take responsibility now, in a few decades we may start dying from the most commonplace of operations and ailments that can today be treated easily.
+No new class of antibiotic has been discovered for 26 years and the bugs are fighting back.
+If we do not take action now, in a few decades we may start dying from the most commonplace of ailments that can today be treated easily.
+This book is vital in raising awareness for the future health of our children and our grandchildren.

 Fan Mail